Junoiri/Early-Sepsis-Detection-Using-Machine-Learning/README.md

 ### 9. Why This Project Matters

-AI is slowly becoming part of clinical decision-support systems, but **early sepsis prediction using time-series machine learning** remains rare — especially in European hospitals.
+AI is slowly becoming part of clinical decision-support systems, but **early sepsis prediction using time-series machine learning** remains rare -especially in European hospitals.

 By focusing on **real-time probability tracking** and **seamless integration with existing systems**, our project stands out from previous Kaggle-style solutions.

-If successful, this framework could be adapted for detecting other critical conditions — like septic shock, respiratory failure, or cardiac arrest.
+If successful, this framework could be adapted for detecting other critical conditions -like septic shock, respiratory failure, or cardiac arrest.

 ---